Chilombo (album): Songs

-Chilombo consists of twenty songs and features a variety of guests including rappers Nas and Future, as well as R&B singers Ty Dolla $ign, John Legend, Miguel, and H.E.R.
+Chilombo consists of twenty songs and features a variety of guests including rappers Nas, Ab-Soul, Big Sean, and Future, as well as R&B singers Ty Dolla $ign, John Legend, Miguel, and H.E.R.
 Chilombo is an atmospheric R&B album, that takes influence from quiet storm.
 The album production features soft and dulled percussion and drifting keys.
 The album's lyrics focus on the ups and downs of life after a break-up and vaguely tells the story of a woman who has suffered heartbreak before emerging stronger.

 "Triggered" is a freestyle rap song about Aiko's conflicted feelings following a breakup and was interpreted as a diss track towards Aiko's ex-boyfriend Big Sean, with whom she formed the duo Twenty88.

 "Pussy Fairy (OTW)" is a trap-influenced alternative R&B song.
 The song's title was inspired by Aiko's relationship with Sean.

 "Happiness Over Everything (H.O.E.)" features guest vocals from Miguel and Future.
 The song is an ode to Aiko's 2011 song "Hoe" from her debut mixtape Sailing Soul(s) and references "Where Are My Panties?" by André 3000.

 Release and promotion

 Chilombo was released on March 6, 2020, to streaming platforms by ArtClub International, ARTium Recordings, and Def Jam Recordings.
 Aiko followed the same release style as Trip, which is an "off-cycle" streaming strategy.
 Her team released each song just outside of the window when streaming platforms typically update playlists, which Def Jam GM/executive vice president Rich Isaacson called "liberating from a pressurized playlisting strategy.
 It's important to her that each track release is its own ecosystem.
 Jhené and her team feed each one with unique content strategies to prolong the life cycle, and over the course of eight to 10 to 12 months of steady consumption, she racks up really impressive numbers."

 To further promote the album Aiko announced she would be embarking on "The Magic Hour" tour.
-The tour is set to start on May 1 and end on June 27, and will include special guests Queen Naija and Ann Marie.
-The North American tour will visit cities including New York, Philadelphia, Toronto, and Los Angeles.
+The tour was set to start on May 1 and end on June 27, and would include special guests Queen Naija and Ann Marie.
+The North American tour would visit cities including New York, Philadelphia, Toronto, and Los Angeles.
 On May 8, 2020, Aiko announced a deluxe edition of the album that includes additional tracks and a full version of the intro to "Pussy Fairy (OTW)", that was scheduled for a May 2020 release.
 The deluxe edition was later released on July 17, 2020.